Archdiocese of St. Louis: Sexual abuse

 In 2004, the Archdiocese of St. Louis paid $1.7 million to settle sexual abuse claims.
 In 2018, Archbishop Carlson testified in court that he was unsure whether he knew in the 1980s that sexual assault of a minor was a crime.
 He also stated that he did not know when he realized that fact.

 In July 2019, the archdiocese released the names of 64 clergy who were credibly accused of committing acts of sexual abuse.
 On August 16, 2019, the "sexually violent priest" Frederick Lenczycki, who had served prison time in Illinois between 2004 and 2009 for acts of sexual abuse, was sentenced to 10 years in prison after pleading guilty to sexually abusing a boy in St. Louis County.
 In 2019, the Missouri Attorney General identified over 160 instances of archdiocesan priests and deacons sexually abusing minors.

 In June 2023, the archdiocese agreed to pay $1 million to settle a lawsuit by a man who alleged he was raped when an altar boy from fourth through sixth grade by a since-defrocked priest who has been required to register as a sex offender.

-In July 2024, 25 former attendees of archdiocesan churches and schools sued the archdiocese, stating that its leadership knew about rampant incidents of sexual abuse.
-One former altar boy says he was sexually abused between 2008 and 2011 by William Vatterott, who was later convicted of possession of child pornography.
-Another plaintiff says he was caught wearing red socks, which were prohibited at Catholic summer camp, and was sent to a priest for discipline.
-The priest abused the child, then told him he would "burn in hell for all eternity" unless he kept the abuse secret.
-A woman said that in 1999, when she was age nine, she was abused by the priest James Grady and a nun called "Sister Annette".